nixiz0/Virtualis/README.md

 ## Installation

-The fastest way is to clone the repository and click on the **'start-app.bat'** and the application will **launch automatically** (if you have beforehand creating your .env and download the requirements.txt in your activate environment).
+The fastest way is to clone the repository and click on the **'start-app.bat'** and the application will **launch and make the installation automatically**.

 If you want to run the code from your code environment, do this :